 FOR ADVANCED STUDENTS:

 What aspects of ritual exchange, social relations, and cosmological and/or gendered/sexual experience would you like to know more about concerning Gebusi ritual initiation?
-How would you able to investigate these?
+How would you be able to investigate these?
 Do you agree with the author’s conclusion about the relative role and significance of young men and young women in the initiation?
 What more could have been investigated in this regard?

 Since 1981, many accounts of ritual transition in contemporary or altered context have been published, including for Africa and other world areas, that include more modern social, political, economic, and cultural influences.
-In what ways could these have been used to broaden expand the author’s account of Gebusi initiation even in 1981?
+In what ways could these have been used to broaden or expand the author’s account of Gebusi initiation even in 1981?

-Compare this chapter with Edward Schieffelin’s book, The Sorr of the Lonely and the Burning of the Dancers.
-What are the strengths and limitations, respectively, of each account—and what ?
+Compare this chapter with Edward Schieffelin’s book, The Sorrow of the Lonely and the Burning of the Dancers.
+What are the strengths and limitations, respectively, of each account—and what makes them so?

 Chapter 7: Time for Change: Yuway’s Sacred Decision